The Building Blocks of a Professional Punch List Report

 “A construction punch list (or snag list) is a list of items that need to be completed to comply with the terms of the contract and is prepared when the construction project reaches the final stage.
 Contractor and customer (or customer’s representative like architect or inspection professional) do a walk-through on the job site, thinking about the terms of the contract, and note down all deficiencies that need to be solved.

-Typically the final payment by the customer towards the contractor is tied to completing the items on the list.
+Typically, the final payment by the customer towards the contractor is tied to completing the items on the list.
 The money owed to the contractor that is paid out upon completion of the list is often referred to as the ‘retainage’ and varies between 2% and 10% of the total contract value.
 This ensures the contractors don’t turn in the keys before the project is finished – finished meaning “compliant with the contract”.
-Most contracts also include timing specifications ensuring that the work will be done in timely matter.
+Most contracts also include timing specifications ensuring that the work will be done in a timely matter.
 As the contract is always the reference, it helps to clearly spell out expectations in the contract before the work begins.”

 The punch list is a list of all items that need to be completed before the contractor is paid out completely.